venfriti/AsteroidRadar/README.md

 * works with multiple screen sizes and orientations and also provides talk back and push button navigation.

 # Setup
-A demo api key is present in the project for testing, To get additional requests from the api, you can also get an api key at https://api.nasa.gov/ and replace the demo key with yours.
+A demo api key is present in the project for testing, To get additional requests from the api, you could get an api key at https://api.nasa.gov/ and replace the demo key with yours.

 # Used Libraries and Technologies
 [Kotlin](https://kotlinlang.org/) - Primary programming language.